This article is subject to change. Please report any errors, typos etc. UPDATED: Augusti 8, 2017

-The Famicom version of the game was ported and published by SUNSOFT in Japan.
-In 1988 SUNSOFT also ported the game for arcade.
-SUNSOFT would later buy the rights to the license in Japan, which they still hold to this day.
+The Famicom version of the game was ported and published by Sunsoft in Japan.
+In 1988 SunsoftT also ported the game for arcade.
+Sunsoft would later buy the rights to the license in Japan, which they still hold to this day.

 * Pictures taken by my good friend Lennie “Cyborg20003” Adamcyk.

 ** I got these photos from Richard Robbins.